 The assignment can be an individual- or a group assignment.
 Click change to choose between one of the following three options:

 - Hand in individually, review individually.
-Use this option if you want your students to individually to hand in their assignment and then be linked to (a) random peer(s) who has also handed in work in this assignment.
+Use this option if you want your students to individually hand in their assignment and then be linked to one or more random peers who have also handed in work for this assignment.

 - Hand in as group, review work by other groups individually.
 Use this option if the assignment that needs to be handed in, is made by a group of students.
 Let's say you want your students to work in groups of 4 on the assignment.
 They hand it in as group and then the individual students randomly get work distributed from another group to review.
 In this scenario, if every student writes 1 review, every group receives 4 reviews on their work.